Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Lagrangians affine in acceleration

-that clearly do not affect the equations of motion as far as the function $Y(x^\mu,\dot{x}^\mu)$ is an arbitrary function of the coordinates and the velocities, that is, $\partial Y/\partial \ddot{x}^\mu = 0$.
-This arbitrariness leads to the following transformations laws for the functions $K_\mu$ and $V$ \numparts
+that clearly do not affect the equations of motion as far as the function $Y(x^\mu,\dot{x}^\mu)$ is an arbitrary function not depending on accelerations.
+This arbitrariness imposes the following transformations laws for the functions $K_\mu$ and $V$

-\endnumparts These transformation laws closely resemble a sort of gauge transformation.
-Indeed, equation~(\ref{eq:Ktransf}) looks like an Abelian gauge transformation in the velocity coordinates sector whereas equation~(\ref{eq:Vtrans}) seems like an Abelian gauge transformation for a scalar potential in the position coordinates sector.
-Analogous transformations for Lagrangians affine in velocity were developed in reference~\cite{Govaerts}.
+These transformation laws closely resemble a sort of gauge transformation.
+Indeed, Eq.~(\ref{eq:Ktransf}) looks like an Abelian gauge transformation in the velocity coordinates sector whereas Eq.~(\ref{eq:Vtrans}) seems like an Abelian gauge transformation for a scalar potential in the position coordinates sector.
+Analogous transformations for Lagrangians affine in velocity were developed in~\cite{Govaerts}.